Postgraduate Loan for Master’s study

 The loan is to contribute towards the cost of your postgraduate study, and you can choose whether you put this towards your tuition fees or living costs.
 It is for all Master’s degrees across taught and research programmes.

-EU nationals will remain eligible to apply for the Postgraduate Loan for Master's study loan for the 2019-20 and 2020-21 academic years to help cover costs for the duration of their study.
+EU nationals will remain eligible to apply for the Postgraduate Loan for Master's study loan for the 2020-21 academic year to help cover costs for the duration of their study.

 On the first day of the first academic year of the course students must be: